 At this very final point, the initiative is assessed through various methods (self-assessment, peer review and expert review).
 Depending on the assessment result advice for further scaling steps is advised, or a last mentoring session in one of the "weakest" aspects of the initiative is offered.

-SCALING PLAN
+OPERATIONAL PLAN

-The scaling plan tool can be used to developing a scaling plan and strategy, while assessing the initiative's resources and readiness for growth.
+This operational tool can be used to developing a scaling plan and strategy, while assessing the initiative's resources and readiness for growth.